Real numbers

 Astro's static approach achieves the smallest footprint (58 KB) and highest performance (99th percentile) by shipping zero JavaScript by default.
 Island architecture allows selective interactivity without bloat.

-SvelteKit shows consistent A+ grades across Firebase (179 KB) and Cloudflare (309 KB) deployments, demonstrating that compiler-based approaches yield performance benefits regardless of infrastructure.
+SvelteKit shows consistent A+ grades across Firebase (179 KB) and Cloudflare (309 KB) deployments — compiler-based approaches yield performance benefits regardless of infrastructure.

-Svelte and Astro (compiler-based) dominate the rankings with A+ grades and the smallest bundle sizes.
-These approaches shift work to build time, reducing runtime overhead and delivering better user experiences.
+Svelte and Astro dominate the rankings with A+ grades and the smallest bundles.
+These approaches shift work to build time, reducing runtime overhead.

 Methodology

 Each framework is used to build a version of this application (a hybrid quiz/marketing/blog/benchmark site).
-We measure the production bundle after optimization and deploy to modern hosting platforms.
-Measurements are taken via:
+We measure the production bundle after optimization and deploy to modern hosting.
+Measurements come from:

-- →Transfer Size: Chrome DevTools network analysis over 4G throttling, measuring all resources transferred for initial page load.
+- Transfer size: Chrome DevTools network over 4G throttling, all resources for initial page load.

-- →Web Vitals: CrUX (Chrome User Experience Report) data aggregated from real users accessing the same application, measured against Google's Core Web Vitals thresholds.
+- Web Vitals: CrUX data from real users on the same app, measured against Google's Core Web Vitals thresholds.

-Each implementation uses the framework's recommended best practices.
-We don't artificially optimize one framework over another.
-We account for legitimate variant differences (e.g., SvelteKit deployed to different hosts may have different sizes due to adapter overhead).
+Each implementation follows the framework's recommended best practices.
+We don't artificially optimise one framework over another but do account for legitimate variant differences (e.g., SvelteKit adapter overhead on different hosts).

 Performance isn't everything.
-Consider your team's expertise, timeline, ecosystem maturity, and feature requirements.
-Take our personalized recommendation quiz to find the best fit for your specific use case.
+Consider your team's expertise, timeline, ecosystem, and feature requirements.
+Take the personalised recommendation quiz to find the best fit for your specific use case.

 This benchmark is part of a larger experiment to evaluate how 11 popular JavaScript frameworks perform when used to build the exact same application.
 Rather than synthetic benchmarks, we measure real production deployments with identical functionality, helping developers make informed decisions based on actual performance data.
-All measurements are transparent and reproducible—source code for each framework variant is available on GitHub.
+All measurements are transparent and reproducible — source for each framework variant is on GitHub.